y9c/pseudoU-BIDseq/docs/Advanced-Customization.md

 `R2: ./test/IP16_R2.fastq.gz` is added under the data tag.

 {: .note }
-Read 2 file is labeled with a `R2:` tag, and it is in the same indent as the `R1` tag.
-There is no hypen symbol before `R2` tag, because R2 and R1 are in pairs.
+Read 2 file is labeled with an `R2` tag, and it is in the same indent as the `R1` tag.
+There is no hyphen symbol before the `R2` tag, because R2 and R1 are in pairs.

 ## Multiple sequencing runs

-If you sequenced the same library in multiple sequencing flowcells, or added more reads for your sample, you do not need to combined the data before running this pipeline.
+If you sequenced the same library in multiple sequencing flowcells or added more reads for your sample, you do not need to combine the data before running this pipeline.
 You can add multiple runs under the data tag for one sample.
 When you start the pipeline, it will combine the data for this sample automatically.

 ```yaml